 Shuffle those together and deal each player 7 cards.
-Set the deck aside, but reveal two off of the top to be the hatching cards, like so:
+Set the deck aside, but reveal two off of the top to be the cub cards, like so:

 Note that you can do it any way that you want; I’m not going to stop you or judge you.
-You’ll also find some Light and Dark tokens that almost certainly will not look like this in the final product:
+You’ll also find some player Tokens:

 So, Gameplay.
 How the game works is pretty simple, with a bit more complex scoring.
 So let’s break it into segments: